Authority to Travel

 Personal Business

-• Employees leaving the LTA site for personal business will not receive per diem or transportation expenses.
+Employees leaving the LTA location for personal business shall not receive reimbursement for per diem or transportation expenses.
+It is assumed that the employee will stay overnight at a location other than at the long-term accommodation.

 Receipts